A communications crisis can strike at any time. It could be a faulty product, a lousy campaign, or a slip of the tongue from someone higher up.

 Once it looks like you’re out of the woods, it’s important to take stock of your response.
-Hopefully you had a great plan in place, and everyone knew exactly what was required from them.

 As part of your plan, make time to regroup after the event, and discuss how it went.
 Key questions to work through include:

 - What were the strongest aspects of your brand’s crisis plan?